 If you are connected to the internet via a wired network connection, you should be able to open Firefox and freely surf the internet.
 If you are connecting via wireless, you may have to use the Network Manager (in the toolbar at the bottom of the screen) to configure your wireless connection.

+I am going to assume that you were able to establish a working internet connection at this point.
 I am keeping this tutorial basic and simple, and resolving connection issues is beyond its scope.
 If you are having problems getting a connection to the internet, I would recommend looking for help on the Wolvix forum if you need assistance.

 Setting up a persistent save file